 - How can one individual’s experience reflect the struggles of an entire nation?

-- How does our understanding about the culture of a people help us communicate with them most effectively?
+- How does our understanding of the culture of a people help us communicate with them most effectively?

 - How do we overcome prejudice and social bias?

 - Why do we study and examine our past, present, and future?

 - How do you define the term “perfection” in contrast to how it is portrayed in our pop culture media?

 - In a culture full of ideas and images of what we should be, how do we form an identity that remains true and authentic for the individual?